 When mishandled, yard waste can get as messy as any other type of rubbish.
 Make it a priority to sort out and segregate your yard waste before final disposal.
 Keep your yard waste away from other types of rubbish.

 The Green Bin in Sydney

 The city council of Sydney waste management service also handles yard waste.
 There is a specific segregation bin to store your yard waste before final collection.
-The GREEN BIN is the specific container which holds the green organics including your yard waste.
+The green bin for garden waste is the specific container that holds the green organics, including your yard waste.
 Though it can’t contain all of the yard waste you generate annually, it is still a viable option if you want a free pickup of some yard trash.

 What you can put the following inside the Green Bin:

 What you can’t put inside the Green Bin:

 - Tree stumps and thick branches

 Sydney highly advocates the service to make sure that yard waste that comes from properties and residences are still recyclable.
 Dumping yard waste anywhere and sending them straight to landfills contributes to the rising issues and concerns on local pollution and environmental degradation.
 No matter which local you are, Sydney has waste management options for you.

 You don’t need to worry about your yard waste.
 If Sydney pickups your Green Bin, they will find ways to recycle the garden organics in your bin.
 Various waste facilities like composting facilities are available for acceptable yard waste.
 Remember to keep your green bin unfilled to the brim.
 Full containers will be subject to excess rubbish.
 The council might not collect it upon scheduled pickup.